Community Engaged Arts:

-From 2005-2008 I toured with a project called "We Got Issues" that sought to engage women between the ages of 18 and 35 in political process.
+From 2005-2008 she toured as a performer and facilitator with a project called "We Got Issues" that sought to engage women between the ages of 18 and 35 in political process.
 The project began by interviewing women from that age group to see what issues were most important to them.
-Based on those interviews, the creative team developed a performance piece and arts-based empowerment workshops that would be facilitated with members of each community that saw the performance.
-We were in residence for a full month in each city, building capacity for the work to continue after we left if the community wanted that.
+Based on those interviews, the creative team developed a performance piece and arts-based workshops that would be facilitated with members of each community that saw the performance.
+They were in residence for a full month in each city, building capacity for the work to continue after we left if the community wanted that.

 While working on "We Got Issues" she joined Urban Bush Women's Summer Leadership Institute, collaborating as a writer/performer on a piece called "Place Matters" that explored the impact of Hurricane Katrina and the related dynamics of systemic racism and displacement.
 She then began to work with Tamilla Woodard to develop a documentary theater piece about the events surrounding the Jena 6 Case.
 It became called The 6 Project, and eventually toured to 12 cities across the US, engaging over 3000 people in dialogue on racial justice through workshops, performances and community gatherings.
 During that time she also trained with Cornerstone Theater Company, assisting Laurie Woolery on their 2009 adaptation of "Jason in Eureka."